JavaScript Functions

 The function variable is hoisted up to the top of the current scope, which means that the function can be invoked before the declaration (see this chapter for more details).

-Also the created function is named, which means that name property of the function object holds its name.
+property of the function object holds its name.
 It is useful when viewing the call stack: in debugging or error messages reading.

 Let’s see these properties in an example: